-- Turn on your low-beam headlamps -- not just your parking lamps -- to help make you more visible to others. - Besides slowing down, allow some extra following distance.
+- Besides slowing down, allow some extra following distance.
 And be especially careful when you pass another vehicle.
-Allow yourself more clear room ahead, and be prepared to have your view restricted by road spray. - Have good tires with proper tread depth.
+Allow yourself more clear room ahead, and be prepared to have your view restricted by road spray.

+- Have good tires with proper tread depth.

 See "Tires" in the Index.